 Possible strategies include expanding the approved list of resources, providing shared access to assistive technologies, and testing flexible procurement models.
 As a result, SPED teachers may better and more sustainably meet learners’ needs.

-Strategic Insight and Recommendation No. 4: Sensory responsiveness is a prerequisite for meaningful learning
+Sensory responsiveness is a prerequisite for meaningful learning

 The results highlight the significance of planning for sensory and emotional regulation as part of instruction.
 The way learners act and engage with their SPED teachers is influenced by sensory load, predictability, and emotional readiness.
 At a strategic level, schools may do well to co-develop guiding principles for special education classrooms that emphasize clarity, legibility, screen time, and predictability of routines.